ComputationalRadiationPhysics/redGrapes/docs/source/tutorial/refinements.rst

 revert these assumptions.
 So the properties of child tasks are constrained and assertet at task creation.
 This is implemented by the :ref:`EnqueuePolicy <concept_EnqueuePolicy>`.
 In case of using the predefined `ResourceEnqueuePolicy`, it asserts the resource accesses of the parent task to be supersets of its child tasks.
 That means firstly no new resources should be introduced and secondly all access modes must be less or equally "mutable", e.g. a child task cannot write a resource that is only read by the parent task.

 .. note::
-   Not meeting the resource constraint will throw an exception when calling `emplace_task()`.
+   Not meeting the resource constraint will throw an exception when calling ``emplace_task()``.
+This is only possible because we don't use access guards in this example.

-   "Why at runtime?", you might ask.
-Task properties should and are dynamically created at runtime.

 .. code-block:: c++

-    rg::IOResource r1;
+    rg::Resource< rg::access::IOAccess > r1;

     mgr.emplace_task(
        [&mgr, r1]